A Threat to the Soil That Connects Us All

 Currently, 40 percent of the soil that is used for agriculture is either degraded or seriously degraded.
 These levels of depletion can have monumental effects on the environment and the human population, such as:

-How Does Depletion Happen?
+How Does Soil Depletion Happen?

 Contrary to a cursory glance, soil is living.
 It is home to an inconceivable number of microorganisms that depend on carbon.
 Unfortunately, many farming methods are stripping vegetation from the soil and therefore are stripping microorganisms and carbon.

-The root causes of this depletion are the loss of vegetation through burning, removal for animal feed and over plowing.
+The root causes of this depletion are the loss of vegetation through burning, removal for animal feed, and over-plowing.
 Misuse of fertilizers and overgrazing are also culprits.

 The bottom-line is that we need to get carbon back into the soil—which means updating farming practices around the globe.